howtographql/howtographql/content/frontend/angular-apollo/6-more-mutations-and-updating-the-store.md

 </Instruction>

 That's it!
-The `update` method will now be executed and ensure that the store gets updated properly after a mutation is performed.
+The `update` method will now be executed and ensure that the store gets appropriately updated after a mutation is performed.
 The store update will trigger a re-render of the component and thus update the UI with the correct information!

 Note that we already implemented this same "optimistic UI updating" within the `CreateLink` component in an earlier chapter.
 The app is rounding into shape! 🤓